 How to make the Tarts

-Make the dough: In a stand mixer fitted with the paddle attachment, cream 1/2 cup butter and 6 TBSP sugar until well mixed, then add the egg yolks and the egg minimally mixing after each egg.
+Make the dough: In a stand mixer fitted with the paddle attachment, cream 1/2 cup butter and 6 TBSP sugar until well mixed, then add 1 egg yolk and 1 egg minimally mixing after each egg.

 Add 1 ½ CUPS flour and ½ tsp baking powder and mix until the dough starts to come together.
-Gather the dough into a ball (it should not stick to your hands, if it does add a little bit more flour.
-Gather the dough into a ball and place it in the refrigerator for 1 hour.
+Gather the dough into a ball (it should not stick to your hands, if it does add a little bit more flour) and refrigerate for 1 hour.

 Roll it out: Divide the dough in 2.
 Keep the piece you're not working with covered.
 On a lightly floured surface or between two sheets or parchment paper roll 1 piece of dough to about 1/4 inch thickness.

 Cut it out: Using a cookie cutter that's 1/4 larger than your tarlet mold's diameter cut out circles.
 Collect the scraps between the cutouts and add them to the other piece of the dough.
 With a small offset spatula lift the rolled out cutouts and fit them inside the molds.
 Then press them in with your finger into the mold, scraping off the excess overhang.

 Transfer the filled tartlet molds to a baking sheet and bake for about 15 minutes or until they just start to become golden around the edges.
 Remove from the oven, and while wearing mittens tap the edge of each mold on a hard surface to gently knock the baked tartlets out.
 Doing so while they're warm helps them to come out easier.
 Set them on a cooling rack to cool completely.

-Fill each tart with 1 tsp of apricot jam or any tart jam and set aside as you work on the souffle.
+Fill each cooled tart with 1 tsp of apricot jam or any tart jam and set aside as you work on the souffle.